APC-SoCIT/APC-2024-2025-T1-06-ParkSense/README.md

-# apc-msyadd1-template
+# Parksense-DjangoFinals
-Template repository for APC SMSYADD1
+Made by Team ImPossible